theforeman/foreman-infra/docs/jenkins.md

 * Ensure apt.puppet.com is configured: [puppet7-release](https://apt.puppetlabs.com/puppet7-release-bullseye.deb)
 * `apt update && apt install puppet-agent`
-* `echo "server = puppetmaster.theforeman.org" >> /etc/puppetlabs/puppet/puppet.conf`
+* `echo "server = puppet.theforeman.org" >> /etc/puppetlabs/puppet/puppet.conf`
 * Make the `puppet` command available: `source /etc/profile.d/puppet-agent.sh`
 * ensure hostname is set node0X.jenkins.<provider\>.theforeman.org where <provider> is osuosl or aws for example and that the record is in DNS
 * `puppet ssl bootstrap`
-* Sign the certificate on the puppetmaster or via Foreman
+* Sign the certificate on the puppetserver or via Foreman
 * `puppet agent --test`
 * Set the host group to "Builders/Debian" in Foreman
 * Run `puppet agent --test` twice (second run is important, due to the rvm module behaviour)